 SMC: That’s great you feel so at home and have easily made friends, I’m sure that helps a lot with the adjustment.
 If there was any advice you could give yourself before your first travel nursing contract what would it be?

 SH: Be open-minded and listen to new ideas and different ways of doing things, it will save you stress and anxiety, and give you a positive attitude when adjusting to a new area.

 SMC: Great advice.
-So my final question is… where would you like your next travel nursing assignment be?
+So my final question is… where would you like your next travel nursing contract be?

 SH: I’d love to go out east, I’ve never traveled past Quebec and would love to experience nursing on the other side of the country.

 Curious which opportunities we have that fit your own skill set?
 Contact us today to fit your next adventure.